elementary-Inc/blog/_posts/2021/2021-04-01-elementary-os-6-odin-beta.md

 {% include featured.html post=post %}
 </div>

+## Developer Experience

+With any release comes updates to the developer experience, documentation, and publishing workflow—and elementary OS 6 is no different!
+We've been working hard to update the [Human Interface Guidelines](https://docs.elementary.io/hig) to better answer developer questions and include newer design patterns

 ## Release Schedule

 At this stage of development, we don't have a release date set for elementary OS 6; that will come once we receive and address beta feedback from users and early testers.
 We do expect a second beta release and at least one Release Candidate before the stable release.